Multiflavor Mott insulators in quantum materials and ultracold atoms: Introduction

-With the above thoughts, we turn our attention to the Mott insulators with large local Hilbert spaces.
-Such systems were also referred as Mott systems with multicomponent local Hilbert spaces~\cite{kitp}.
-We will use the former terminology in this review.
-One traditional example of such Mott systems is the one involving both active spin and orbital degrees of freedom for which the Kugel-Khomskii spin-orbital superexchange model was proposed by Kliment Kugel and Daniel Khomskii~\cite{kugel1982}.
-The advance they made beyond the Anderson's mechanism~\cite{PhysRev.79.350} of the superexchange spin interaction was to include the orbital degrees of freedom and treat them on an equal footing as the spin degrees of freedom.
-The resulting model was later referred as the Kugel-Khomskii model and involves the spin exchange, the orbital exchange and the spin-orbital exchange interactions.
+With the above thoughts, we turn to the multiflavor Mott insulators.
+As we have described in the abstract, these multiflavor Mott systems carry a large and active local Hilbert spaces with multiple flavors local states~\cite{kitp}.
+One traditional example of such multiflavor Mott insulating systems is the one involving both active spin and orbital degrees of freedom where the spin and orbital states play the role of flavors and the Kugel-Khomskii spin-orbital superexchange model was proposed by Kliment Kugel and Daniel Khomskii~\cite{kugel1982}.
+The advance that Kugel and Khomskii made beyond the Anderson's mechanism~\cite{PhysRev.79.350} of the superexchange spin interaction was to include the orbitals and treat them on the equal footing as the spin.
 Because of the complicated expression and the orbital involvement, the Kugel-Khomskii model did not receive a significant attention over the past few decades.
-Nevertheless, the Kugel-Khomskii physics is real and relevant for many physical systems~\cite{TMO,khomskii2014,oles2017orbital,nagaosa,PTPS.160.155}.
-In the recent years, the orbital degrees of freedom and the orbital related physics are receiving more attention.
-This is due to many factors, such as the emergence of topological materials~\cite{RevModPhys.82.3045,RevModPhys.83.1057, RevModPhys.93.025002,RevModPhys.90.015001} (that often require the spin-orbit coupling to generate the topological band structures), the spin-orbit-coupled correlated materials where the spin-orbit coupling is the key ingredient~\cite{annurev-conmatphys-020911-125138}, the experimental progress including the resonant X-ray scattering measurement that allows the experimental detection of the orbital physics~\cite{RevModPhys.83.705,RIXS_orbital}, and so on.
-Therefore, it is timing to explore the Kugel-Khomskii physics and bring it back to the attention of the community.
-Part of this review aims to suggest the broad applicability of the Kugel-Khomskii model in the Mott insulating quantum materials with a large local Hilbert space beyond the original spin-orbital disentangled context.
-By ``disentangled'', we mean that the spins and the orbitals are locally independent variables.
-The new territory for the Kugel-Khomskii physics is proposed to be the emerging Mott insulating systems with a large local Hilbert space.
+Nevertheless, the Kugel-Khomskii physics is realistic and relevant for many physical systems~\cite{TMO,khomskii2014,oles2017orbital,Andrzej2023,nagaosa,PTPS.160.155}.
+In the recent years, the orbital degrees of freedom and the orbital related physics are getting more attention.
+This is due to many factors, such as the rising of topological materials~\cite{RevModPhys.82.3045,RevModPhys.83.1057, RevModPhys.93.025002,RevModPhys.90.015001} (that often require the spin-orbit coupling to generate the topological bands), the spin-orbit-coupled correlated materials where the spin-orbit coupling is the key ingredient~\cite{annurev-conmatphys-020911-125138}, the experimental progress including the resonant X-ray scattering measurement that allows the experimental detection of the orbital structures and excitations~\cite{RevModPhys.83.705,RIXS_orbital}, and so on.
+Therefore, {it is timing to revisit the Kugel-Khomskii physics.} Part of this review aims to suggest the broad applicability of the Kugel-Khomskii model in the multiflavor Mott insulating quantum materials beyond the original spin-orbital disentangled context.
+By ``disentangled'', the spins and the orbitals are independent local variables.
+The new territory for the Kugel-Khomskii physics is proposed to be the multiflavor Mott insulators.
 This includes, but is not restricted to, the breathing materials and/or cluster and molecular magnets, the rare-earth magnets with weak crystal fields, the spin-orbital-entangled ${J=3/2}$ local moments of transition metal compounds, {\sl etc}.
-Beyond the condensed matter contexts, the ultracold atom systems, such as the alkaline atoms and the alkaline-earth atoms on the optical lattices, could serve as candidate systems to realize the Kugel-Khomskii physics together with their own merits with the high symmetry groups that are discussed in the second half of the review.
+We will explain the realization of the multiflavor local Hilbert space in these Mott insulating systems.
+Beyond the quantum materials' context, the ultracold atom systems, such as the alkaline atoms and the alkaline-earth atoms on the optical lattices, could serve as candidate systems to realize the Kugel-Khomskii physics together with their own merits with the exact high symmetry groups that are more proximate to the color-like degree of freedom in particle physics and will be discussed in the second half of the review.